SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Introduction

 Soft robotic grippers are typically designed as \emph{generalists} intended to handle a variety of objects \citep{Brown2010, pneunet2011, Pfaff2011FinRay, neuralphys2025}, while \emph{specialist} designs tailored to a constrained set of objects are underexplored \citep{machines12120887}.
 However, most industrial soft grasping applications - including fruit harvesting or repetitive pick-and-place operations in warehouses - target only a constrained set of objects \citep{machines12120887}, highlighting the need for specialist designs in industry.
 Furthermore, generalist designs often struggle to grasp \emph{feature-rich} objects with high topological variability, including gears on automotive assembly lines, corals with fragile protrusions, and vegetables with branching structures like cauliflower and broccoli.
 These limitations highlight the need for a design framework capable of generating specialist soft grippers for feature-rich objects.

-Designing specialist soft grippers for feature-rich objects is challenging because it requires detailed knowledge of the contact interactions between the gripper and object \citep{Birglen2008UnderactuatedHands} - data that is often difficult or infeasible to obtain.
-Topology optimization (TO) is a powerful structural design framework and a strong candidate for producing specialized soft grippers \citep{BendsoeSigmund2004}, but its utility is limited by the requirement for pre-defined load cases.
-For soft grippers interacting with feature-rich objects, these loads arise from hundreds of unpredictable gripper-object contact forces during grasping and are unknown \emph{a priori}.
-Recently, parametric optimization approaches have emerged which accurately model rich gripper-object contact forces \citep{Gjoka2024, neuralphys2025}.
+Designing specialized soft grippers is challenging because it requires detailed knowledge of the contact interactions between the gripper and object \citep{Birglen2008UnderactuatedHands} - data that is often difficult or infeasible to obtain.
+Topology optimization (TO) is a powerful structural design framework and a strong candidate for producing specialized soft grippers \citep{BendsoeSigmund2004}, but its applicability is limited by the need for pre-defined load cases.
+For soft grippers, these loads arise from hundreds of unpredictable gripper-object contact forces during grasping and are unknown \emph{a priori}.
+Recently, parametric optimization approaches have emerged which accurately model rich, time-varying gripper-object contact forces \citep{Gjoka2024, neuralphys2025}.
 However, few works incorporate these contact forces into their optimization objective, and many use simple design parameterizations that hinder the generation of designs with diverse features.

+Outside of optimization-based methods, a simple way to generate object-specific grippers is via `heuristic imprinting' \citep{fit2form}, where the target object's shape is cut from a rectangular block to produce a gripper that closely matches the object geometry.
+While highly specialized, imprint designs are extremely sensitive to variations in object pose and therefore lack robustness in practice.

+In response, we introduce \textbf{SimTO}, a two-stage, \textbf{sim}ulation-driven \textbf{T}opology \textbf{O}ptimization framework that first performs (1) dynamic soft grasping simulations in a standalone robotics simulator.
+Rich load cases are then automatically extracted from these simulations and used for (2) classical topology optimization.
+This approach is particularly advantageous for problems where load cases are complex or difficult to obtain.
+Our \textbf{key contributions} are summarized as follows:

+\begin{itemize} \item We present \emph{SimTO}, a computational design algorithm that removes the need for pre-defined load cases in classical topology optimization by automatically extracting them from dynamic physics simulations instead.